Samy Gemayel: Political views and actions

 On October 17, 2019, the Lebanese people took to the streets and protested against corruption, economic collapse, and clientelism.
 Gemayel and the Kataeb Party joined and supported the uprising, calling for the resignation of the government and for early parliamentary elections.

 In August 2020, and 4 days after the devastating Beirut Port Explosion that caused at least 204 deaths, 7,500 injuries, and US$15 billion in property damage, and leaving an estimated 300,000 people homeless, Gemayel announced the resignation of the party's three MPs from Parliament during the funeral service of Kataeb Party Secretary-General Nazar Najarian, who died as a result of his injuries from the explosion.

+In July 2024, he criticized Hezbollah for starting a war with Israel, saying: "Hezbollah’s calculations are not in Lebanon's interest as the group considers Iran's influence and the resistance coalition more important."
+He added that "The southern front did not affect at all" the course of the war in Gaza."

+In July 2024, he called for the implementation of UN resolution 1559 which he said better serves Lebanon, in contrast he said UN resolution 1701 serves Israeli interests.

+In December 2024 he made an interview and stated that Hezbollah lost its power and right to be called a resistance movement, once it took part in supporting the Syrian government.
+In addition he said that Hezbollah is an Iranian tool sacrificing Lebanon's future for the sake of Iran's interests.